opauth/twitter/README.md

    ```

 2. Create Twitter application at https://dev.twitter.com/apps

-#### Notes when registering application on Twitter:

    - Make sure to enter a Callback URL or callback will be disallowed.
       Callback URL can be a made up one as Opauth will explicitly provide the correct one as part of the OAuth process.
    - Register your domains at @Anywhere domains.
 	   Twitter only allows authentication from authorized domains.

-- Take note of `Consumer key` and `Consumer secret` and enter them at the Opauth-Twitter strategy configuration.
+3. Configure Opauth-Facebook strategy with at least `Consumer key` and `Consumer secret`.

+4. Direct user to `http://path_to_opauth/twitter` to authenticate

 Strategy configuration
 ----------------------